bhavukm/aws-route53/README.md

 ![image](https://github.com/user-attachments/assets/1be0053c-f6d2-4624-a109-4f242deae987)

 Authoritative nameserver: A vital part of DNS that makes it possible to access websites.
+Amazon Route 53 is an authoritative DNS system.

 Top Level Domain (TLD): Generic part of the domain name.
 Example: .com, .org, .gov etc.

-FQDN (Fully Qualified Domain Name):  are made up of multiple levels, including the subdomain, domain name, and top-level domain (TLD).
+FQDN (Fully Qualified Domain Name):  Are made up of multiple levels, including the subdomain, domain name, and top-level domain (TLD).

 ![image](https://github.com/user-attachments/assets/79f60db2-5463-4a3b-ab01-d598ff3d9703)

+Hosted Zone: is a collection of DNS records that define how traffic is routed to a domain or subdomain.

 More DNS Terms: https://www.opsschool.org/dns_101.html